ivost/nixug/README.md

 # Unix users and groups query REST service - nixug

 Passwd as a Service
 The idea of this challenge is to create a minimal HTTP service that exposes the user and group information on a UNIX-like system that is usually locked away in the UNIX /etc/passwd and /etc/groups files.
 While this service is obviously a toy (and potentially a security nightmare), please treat it as you would a real web service.
 That means write production quality code per your standards, including at least: Unit Tests, and README documentation.
-Use any of the following languages and an idiomatic HTTP framework of your choosing: Java/Kotlin/Scala, C#/F#, Python, Ruby, Go, JavaScript, or Rust.
-Please post your solution to a public GitHub (or BitBucket or GitLab) repository and include instructions for running your service.

 To aid testing and deployment, the paths to the passwd and groups file should be configurable, defaulting to the standard system path.
 If the input files are absent or malformed, your service must indicate an error in a manner you feel is appropriate.
 This service is read-only but responses should reflect changes made to the underlying passwd and groups files while the service is running.

 ## Source code